puppetlabs/iac/_lifeofinternatpuppet/post_8.md

 So I will say firstly that the demo was amazing, I really enjoyed the experience and got more knowledge from someone like Norman who had 20 years experience in mentoring :) Sorry Norman, I had to reveal this fact as I think anyone reading this post should be aware of this fact :)

-He also said that next time when I am using Litmus and running tests on a provisioned machine, I should select a difficult module/repository to clone down from GitHub, just to give muself a challenge and see if I can do the same process successfully!
+He also said that next time when I am using Litmus and running tests on a provisioned machine, I should select a difficult module/repository to clone down from GitHub, just to give myself a challenge and see if I can do the same process successfully!
 I will look into this later in the coming weeks so stay connected to find out more :)

 He also suggested that I should read up on the fundamentals of unix and bash commands via [LinkedIn Learning](https://www.linkedin.com/learning/) as it will really help me in my day-to-day work.